-Target suitability refers to a person or a property which an offender may approach to commit a crime.
+Target suitability refers to a person or a property which an offender may approach as suitable target to commit a crime.
 The idea is that some targets are more suitable than others.
 For example: An offender would view as suitable target the following:

 a) A home which is not lit properly.